mindee/mindee-api-java/docs/java-getting-started.md

 ### Parsing a Document
-The `MindeeClient` has multiple overloaded `parse` methods available for parsing the documents and you will get `DocumentToParse`.
+The `MindeeClient` has multiple overloaded `parse` methods available for parsing the documents and you will get `LocalInputSource`.

 This can be done by implicitly by calling the `parse(Class<T> type)` method with the expected response type from the parse method (`InvoiceResponse`, `ReceiptResponse`, `PassportResponse`, or even you custom class).